2e0byo/gallica-autobib/README.md

 ## Online Demo

-There is an [online demo](https://phd.2e0byo.co.uk/gallica) with a very basic interface, allowing
+There is an [online demo](http://gallica.phd.2e0byo.co.uk) with a very basic interface.
+It is not currently production ready.
+Note that Gallica use some *very* aggressive rate limiting, so if you hit it with the same requests too often it will simply go down.

 ## Installation